US Navy christens only warship named for a foreign capital

-(CNN)A bottle of wine was broken across a mass of gray steel in Mobile, Alabama, on Saturday, as the United States Navy unveiled the only ship in its fleet to be named after a foreign capital.
+(CNN)A bottle of wine was broken across a mass of gray metal in Mobile, Alabama, on Saturday, as the United States Navy unveiled the only ship in its fleet to be named after a foreign capital.

 The USS Canberra -- named for Australia's seat of power -- is a brand new littoral combat ship, one of the US Navy's newest platforms.